-9.34.5 VHT sounding protocol
+9.34.7 S1G sounding protocol

-9.34.5.1 General
+9.34.7.1 General

 Transmit beamforming and DL-MU-MIMO require knowledge of the channel state to compute a steering matrix that is applied to the transmitted signal to optimize reception at one or more receivers.
-The STA transmitting using the steering matrix is called the VHT beamformer and a STA for which reception is optimized is called a VHT beamformee.
-An explicit feedback mechanism is used where the VHT beamformee directly measures the channel from the training symbols transmitted by the VHT beamformer and sends back a transformed estimate of the channel state to the VHT beamformer.
-The VHT beamformer then uses this estimate, perhaps combining estimates from multiple VHT beamformees, to derive the steering matrix.
+The STA transmitting using the steering matrix is called the VHT beamformer and a STA for which reception is optimized is called an S1G beamformee.
+An explicit feedback mechanism is used where the S1G beamformee directly measures the channel from the training symbols transmitted by the S1G beamformer and sends back a transformed estimate of the channel state to the S1G beamformer.
+The S1G beamformer then uses this estimate, perhaps combining estimates from multiple S1G beamformees, to derive the steering matrix.

-If dot11VHTSUBeamformerOptionImplemented is true, a STA shall set the SU Beamformer Capable field in the VHT Capabilities element to 1.
-If dot11VHTSUBeamformeeOptionImplemented is true, a STA shall set the SU Beamformee Capable field in the VHT Capabilities element to 1.
+If dot11S1GSUBeamformerOptionImplemented is true, a STA shall set the SU Beamformer Capable field in the S1G Capabilities element to 1.
+If dot11S1GSUBeamformeeOptionImplemented is true, a STA shall set the SU Beamformee Capable field in the S1G Capabilities element to 1.

-If dot11VHTMUBeamformerOptionImplemented is true, a STA shall set the MU Beamformer Capable field in the VHT Capabilities element to 1.
-If dot11VHTMUBeamformeeOptionImplemented is true, a STA shall set the MU Beamformee Capable field in the VHT Capabilities element to 1.
+If dot11S1GMUBeamformerOptionImplemented is true, a STA shall set the MU Beamformer Capable field in the S1G Capabilities element to 1.
+If dot11S1GMUBeamformeeOptionImplemented is true, a STA shall set the MU Beamformee Capable field in the S1G Capabilities element to 1.

-If dot11VHTMUBeamformerOptionImplemented is true, a STA shall set dot11VHTSUBeamformerOptionImplemented to true.
-If dot11VHTMUBeamformeeOptionImplemented is true, a STA shall set dot11VHTSUBeamformeeOptionImplemented to true.
+If dot11S1GMUBeamformerOptionImplemented is true, a STA shall set dot11S1GSUBeamformerOptionImplemented to true.
+If dot11S1GMUBeamformeeOptionImplemented is true, a STA shall set dot11S1GSUBeamformeeOptionImplemented to true.

-A STA is a VHT SU-only beamformer if it sets the SU Beamformer Capable field to 1 but sets the MU Beamformer Capable field to 0 in transmitted VHT Capabilities elements.
-A STA is an SU-only beamformee if it sets the SU Beamformee Capable field to 1 but sets the MU Beamformee Capable field to 0 in transmitted VHT Capabilities elements.
+A STA is an S1G SU-only beamformer if it sets the SU Beamformer Capable field to 1 but sets the MU Beamformer Capable field to 0 in transmitted S1G Capabilities elements.
+A STA is an SU-only beamformee if it sets the SU Beamformee Capable field to 1 but sets the MU Beamformee Capable field to 0 in transmitted S1G Capabilities elements.

-If dot11VHTSUBeamformerOptionImplemented is false, a STA shall not act in the role of a VHT beamformer.
-If dot11VHTSUBeamformeeOptionImplemented is false, a STA shall not act in the role of a VHT beamformee.
+If dot11S1GSUBeamformerOptionImplemented is false, a STA shall not act in the role of an S1G beamformer.
+If dot11S1GSUBeamformeeOptionImplemented is false, a STA shall not act in the role of an S1G beamformee.

-9.34.5.2 Rules for VHT sounding protocol sequences
+9.34.7.2 Rules for S1G sounding protocol sequences

-A VHT beamformer shall initiate a sounding feedback sequence by transmitting a VHT NDP Announcement frame followed by a VHT NDP after a SIFS.
-The VHT beamformer shall include in the VHT NDP Announcement frame one STA Info field for each VHT beamformee that is expected to prepare VHT Compressed Beamforming feedback and shall identify the VHT beamformee by including the VHT beamformee’s AID in the AID subfield of the STA Info field.
-The VHT NDP Announcement frame shall include at least one STA Info field.
+An S1G beamformer shall initiate a sounding feedback sequence by transmitting an S1G NDP Announcement frame followed by an S1G NDP after a SIFS.
+The S1G beamformer shall include in the S1G NDP Announcement frame one STA Info field for each S1G beamformee that is expected to prepare S1G Compressed Beamforming feedback and shall identify the S1G beamformee by including the S1G beamformee’s AID in the AID subfield of the STA Info field.
+The S1G NDP Announcement frame shall include at least one STA Info field.

-NOTE―A STA that transmits a VHT NDP Announcement frame to a DLS or TDLS peer STA obtains the AID for the peer STA from the DLS Setup Request, DLS Setup Response, TDLS Setup Request, or TDLS Setup Response frame.
+NOTE―A STA that transmits an S1G NDP Announcement frame to a DLS or TDLS peer STA obtains the AID for the peer STA from the DLS Setup Request, DLS Setup Response, TDLS Setup Request, or TDLS Setup Response frame.

-A VHT beamformer shall not transmit either a VHT NDP Announcement+HTC frame or a Beamforming Report Poll+HTC frame that contains an HT variant HT Control field.
+An S1G beamformer shall not transmit either an S1G NDP Announcement+HTC frame or a Beamforming Report Poll+HTC frame that contains an HT variant HT Control field.

-A VHT NDP shall be transmitted only following a SIFS after a VHT NDP Announcement frame.
-A VHT NDP Announcement frame shall be followed by a VHT NDP after SIFS.
+An S1G NDP shall be transmitted only following a SIFS after an S1G NDP Announcement frame.
+An S1G NDP Announcement frame shall be followed by an S1G NDP after SIFS.

-A VHT beamformer that has not received from a STA a VHT Capabilities element or where the last VHT Capabilities element received from the STA has the SU Beamformee Capable field set to 0 shall not transmit either of the following:
+An S1G beamformer that has not received from a STA an S1G Capabilities element or where the last S1G Capabilities element received from the STA has the SU Beamformee Capable field set to 0 shall not transmit either of the following:

-A VHT NDP Announcement frame addressed to the STA or that includes the STA’s AID in one of the STA Info fields
+An S1G NDP Announcement frame addressed to the STA or that includes the STA’s AID in one of the STA Info fields

 A Beamforming Report Poll frame to the STA